rh-soln-pattern-sentiment-analysis/sentiment-analysis-model/README.md

 Repository for sentiment analysis related code - to be used for text analysis and part of AI/ML.

+Deployment for both sentiment and language analysis with configmap is available in deployment yaml file in this project folder - use project globex-mw-user1 project or update for your project.
+Ensure that Kafka is set locally and bootstrap server is setup correctly in configmap.
+This one is using SCRAM-SHA-512 as sasl_mechanism.
+Download the deployment.yaml file and do a `oc apply -f deployment.yaml` to setup configmap and deployment for both sentiment analysis and language analysis.

+Additonal details below.
 To run sentiment analysis with kafa on openshift, follow this :

 Create a project in openshift